-Opposite the Brown family graves, to your left as you face the porch and near the bench, are the remains of a cross, said to date from the 14-15th centuries, and which used to stand on the village green.
+Opposite the Brown family graves, to your left as you face the porch and near the bench, are the remains of a cross, said to date from the 14-15th centuries.

 Walk clockwise round towards the northwest of the church, and just below a wooded, steep and walled escarpment, you might make out a cobbled track leading to a water trough, which collects water from a nearby spring.